6ixwerp/islandpinoy.github.io/README.md

-This is a fun project I am doing to help my parents with their catering business.
+This is a ongoing project I am doing to help my parents with their catering business.